h-e-g/CNN_aDNA/CNN/README_CNN.md

 ##### CNN predictions of the intensity and the age of selection using the python script "CNN_aDNA.py" (Keras, TensorFlow).

-Running the python script CNN_aDNA.py ./RUN_CNN_aDNA.sh
+Running the CNN predictions with CNN_aDNA.py

+./RUN_CNN_aDNA.sh

 Files for the CNN estimations